Short answer is No.

 It goes without saying that, by replacing the fix windows, you are also making a “real” conversion and therefore adding, value, functionality and comfort to your vehicle…

 In some coaches, I often notice people keeping the front side first two windows as they do add visibility and interior light while driving..

 What ever you do, do not keep the OEM windows in the bath/shower area.
-That’s asking for trouble and it can lead to a virtually impossible to sell RV!
+They never look good or properly sealed, and that’s asking for trouble and it can lead to a virtually impossible to sell RV!